 4. Billion Pets Hemp Oil for Dogs

 Billion Pets Hemp Oil for Dogs is a product that I ran across completely by accident while shopping online for other pet supplies.
-I had been wanting to give organic hemp oil drops a try since my parents had recommended them after using them in their rescue dog.
-Similar to a few other good hemp oils, this was one of the highest recommended hemp oil products and since it contained those healthy omega fatty acids, I opted for their brand.
+I had been wanting to give organic hemp oil drops a try since my parents had recommended them after using them on their rescue dog.
+Similar to a few other good hemp oils, this was one of the highest recommended hemp oil products, and since it contained those healthy omega fatty acids, I opted for their brand.

 - Highly concentrated formula...